Omarhmed20/Function_Plotter/README.md

 7. **Navigation Toolbar**: The Matplotlib plot includes a navigation toolbar with interactive features such as zooming and panning.
 8. **Modern GUI**: The application uses the PySide2 library for creating a modern and visually appealing graphical user interface.

-Feel free to customize and expand upon this list to accurately describe the features of your Function Plotter application.

 ## Examples